w-o-o/HttpPubSub/draft-xie-bidirectional-messaging-latest.md

 ## Bidirectional Communication

 With RStreams and XStreams, HTTP/2 framing can be used natively for bidirectional communication.
-As shown in the following diagram, as long as an RStream is open from client to server, either endpoint can initiate an XStream to its peer.
+As shown in {{fig-client-to-server}} and
+{{fig-server-to-client}} , as long as an RStream is open from client to server, either endpoint can initiate an XStream to its peer.

 ~~~
 +--------+   RStream (5)   +---------+    RStream (1)   +--------+